github/codeql/docs/language/learn-ql/csharp/introduce-libraries-csharp.rst

 CodeQL libraries for C#
 =======================

-When you're analyzing a C# program in {{ site.data.variables.product.prodname_dotcom }}, you can make use of the large collection of classes in the CodeQL libraries for C#.
+When you're analyzing a C# program, you can make use of the large collection of classes in the CodeQL libraries for C#.

 About the CodeQL libraries for C#
 ---------------------------------